preloader

 As a result we’ve got our pet name Rusty being returned with a new id being generated.
 Ta Dam! 🥳

 🛠️ As a validation, send a few more requests changing your pet name.
-You’ll check that given name is always returned.
+You’ll check that given name is always returned and the id is actual random.
 But you can also go further by defining an advanced dispatcher that will inspect your request body content to decide which response must be sent back.
 Very useful to describe different creation or error cases!

 Wrap-up